Maternal somatic support after brain death

-Maternal somatic support after brain death occurs when a brain dead patient is pregnant and their body is kept alive to deliver a fetus.
+Maternal somatic support after brain death occurs when a brain dead patient is pregnant and her body is kept alive to deliver a fetus.
 It occurs very rarely internationally.
 Even among brain dead patients, in a U.S. study of 252 brain dead patients from 1990–96, only 5 (2.8%) cases involved pregnant women between 15 and 45 years of age.

 Past cases

 In the 28-year period between 1982 and 2010, there were "30 [reported] cases of maternal brain death (19 case reports and 1 case series)."
 In 12 of those cases, a viable child was delivered via cesarean section after extended somatic support.
 However, according to Esmaelilzadeh, et al. there is no widely accepted protocol to manage a brain dead mother "since only a few reported cases are found in the medical literature."
 Moreover, the mother's wishes are rarely, if ever, known, and family should be consulted in developing a care plan.